aminhosseinirmz/book-recommender-system/README.md

 ## How to Run

 1. Install dependencies
-2. Make sure the dataset files are available in the expected `data/` directory
+2. Make sure the dataset files are available in the link
 3. Launch Jupyter Notebook or Google Colab
 4. Open: